Matt Nicholls: Playing style and technique

 At first, Nicholls didn't learn "the proper way to drum," such as playing chops or grooves.
 When the band recorded Count Your Blessings, he considered himself to be "really frantic and trying to be as metal as possible," doing things he couldn't pull off at the time.
 His style consisted of fast playing, influenced by Swedish metal.
 Throughout the years, Nicholls developed a more solid technique, playing "more controlled, more chilled, more complimenting of the music," giving a complex and diverse style.
 Speaking more about his technique, he considers his right hand to be good but his left hand a bit stiff.
 He bought a Korg Beatlab to build on his left hand, practising single strokes to get used to playing like his right hand.
 Nicholls also uses an EZdrummer software to work on fills and other drum parts.
 In the early years he would play over a lick and add a beat and fill over it.
 Nicholls "hated" playing to a click at first as he couldn't figure out how to play along with it, but decided to give it another chance on the band's third studio album, There Is a Hell Believe Me I've Seen It.
 There Is a Heaven Let's Keep It a Secret.
 He credits the click on him playing better on drums.
 On the band's 2019 album Amo, his style focused on more grooves and more hi-hat work.

 Personal life

 Nicholls has been diagnosed with ADD.
-He is a football fan and supports EFL League One club Rotherham United.
+He is a football fan and supports EFL League Two club Rotherham United.
+In August 2022, Nicholls partook in the Allerthorpe Sprint Triathlon along with bandmate Oli Sykes, to raise money for LGBTQ+ charity, UKRAINEPRIDE.
+In February 2025, Nicholls sponsored the football club Maltby Main, after he was invited by school friend and club chairman Kieron White.
+He also designed and launched a range of merchandise for the team.